 The termination resistors must be connected to the two PTZs that are farthest away from each other, such as PTZs 3 and 5 in the following "Star diagram".
-Note that all the other PTZs do not have the 120Ω resistor connected.
+Note that all the other PTZs do not have the $120\Omega$ resistor connected.
+The resistor on this PTZ is enabled using dipswitch 4 on the short bank of dipswitches.
+ON sets termination and OFF switches it off.